michaelkeiluweit/dic_example/README.md

 ### Organization
 But how does the DI Container knows where to search at?
-When you build the DI Container adapter of your application, you tell the DI Container where it should search for the services by a YAML file.
+When you build the DI Container adapter for your application, you tell the DI Container by a YAML file where it must search for the services.
 In this project the first YAML file is located in `src/Container/services.yaml`.
-Don't get confused it doesn't contain any details about the objects, but it requires another services.yaml, but why is that?
+Don't get confused it doesn't contain any details about the objects, but requires another services.yaml.
+That's just exemplary, that services.yaml files can be organized, too.

-The answer is simple: Imagine a big project, with lots of directories.
-Here a new object is introduced, there gets an object removed.
-You would have to change the service.yaml file every time, and it would also be huge and probably a mess.
-Therefore, each sub-directory (given, you are using a design pattern with some sort of Domain Driven Design) has its very own service.yaml file which knows about all the stuff in its directory.
+In this example each sub-directory (given, you are using a design pattern with some sort of hexagonal architecture pattern / Ports and Adapters) has its very own service.yaml file which knows about all the stuff in its directory.
 Check the file `src/Http/services.yaml` for example.
 It knows only about the objects in the directory `Http/`.